 - a.
-The applicant shall be qualified to receive a permit pursuant to Subsection 3.ii.(e). - Evidence of enrollment with the applicable Regional Water Quality Control Board or State Water Resources Control Board for water quality protection programs or written verification from the appropriate board that enrollment is not necessary - c.
-The applicant shall have a Conditional Certificate of Recognition of Compliance for compliance with Article 72. - d.
-The applicant shall have filed an application for a minor or major use permit application, as appropriate, for the same project that has been determined to be complete by the Department. - 5.
+The applicant shall be qualified to receive a permit pursuant to Subsection 1.ii. (g). - b.
+Evidence of enrollment with the applicable Regional Water Quality Control Board or State Water Resources Control Board for water quality protection programs or written verification from the appropriate board that enrollment is not necessary - c.
+The applicant shall have filed an application for a minor or major use permit application, as appropriate, for the same project that has been determined to be complete by the Department. - 3.
 Property Management Plan

 All permittees shall prepare a Property Management Plan.
-The intent of said plan is to identify and locate all existing cannabis and non-cannabis related uses on the property, Identify and locate all proposed cannabis and non-cannabis related uses on the property, and describe how all cannabis and non-cannabis related uses will be managed in the future.
+The intent of said plan is to identify and locate all existing cannabis and non-cannabis related uses on the property, Identify and locate all proposed cannabis and noncannabis related uses on the property, and describe how all cannabis and non-cannabis related uses will be managed in the future.
 The property management plan shall demonstrate how the operation of the commercial cannabis cultivation site will not harm the public health, safety, and welfare or the natural environment of Lake County.